Last updated on Fri, Sep 25, 2015

 - "Saving Robert Audi from the Brain Scanners."
 Paper presented at Ohio State University Philosophy Graduate Conference, Columbus, OH, May 3, 2008.

 - "Rational intuitionism and the case of the mysterious mental thermometer."
-Paper presented at the University at Albany Philosophical Assocation Conference on Epistemology, Albany, NY, April 12, 2008.
+Paper presented at the SUNY Albany Philosophical Assocation Conference on Epistemology, Albany, NY, April 12, 2008.

 - "Moral Psychology and the 'Mencian Creature.'"
 CUNY Graduate Center Cognitive Science Symposium, New York, NY, April 11, 2008.

 - "The Phylosophy Project and Web 2.0: Emerging technologies and research applications."
 Paper co-presented with Chris Alen Sula at National Association for Computing and Philosophy Conference, Chicago, IL, July, 2007.

 - "Climate Change: An Introduction."
 Guest lecture for ES 200 Introduction to Environmental Studies at University of Montevallo, Montevallo, AL. March 17, 2014.

 - "Governance for Geoengineering Research."
 Presentation to the Council of Scientific Society Presidents.
 Washington, DC.
 December 9, 2013.